Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 2.0.33 =
 - Fixed payment error when Legacy API is enabled.
 - Changed the way security tokens are generated.
 Should help prevent `Invalid security token` error on servers with aggressive caching.
-- Added `Disable Security Token Check` settings option.
+- Added `Disable Security Token Check` settings option (if the above fails).
+- Fixed rare issue affecting `Authorize Only` products and payment methods that do not support it.

 = 2.0.32 =
 - reCAPTCHA add-on functionality is now built into the core plugin.
 You can enable reCAPTCHA from the settings menu of the plugin.